nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 Support response quantifies how quickly the maintainer chooses to, or is able to, respond to issues:

-* ABANDONED - Don't expect a response, the package is not being actively maintained
+* NONE - Don't expect a response, the package is not being actively maintained
-* BEST-EFFORT - The maintainer is interesed in fixing/discussing issues, however, it's not their day job so there should be no expectation on response times.
+* BEST-EFFORT - The maintainer is interested in fixing/discussing issues, however, there should be no expectation on response times.
 If and when the maintainer has time they may respond.
 * REGULAR-7 - There are dedicated resources who regularly maintain the module, expected response time is 7 days or less for a "we read your issue" response.
 Further work will depend on prioritization of the issue by the maintainer team.